uwasystemhealth/FRACAS_Team1/Deployment/README.md

 5. **Name the EC2 instance**:

-   - Enter a proper name to identify the server machien.
+   - Enter a proper name to identify the server machine.

 6. **Choose an Amazon Machine Image (AMI)**: